Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 It has to be kept in mind that detox is really most effective when followed up by psychological treatments.
 This can become part of a 28 day residential rehab stay.

-A 28-day stay at rehab in a shared room is about £6,000.
+A 28-day stay at drug and alcohol rehab in Cambridge in a shared room is about £6,000.
 If you want a room for yourself, it’s usually between £8,000-£12,000.

 You’ll have daily contact with a doctor who will prescribe you medication to support you through detox.
 This will cost around £1,500.